UPDATED 16:59 EST / NOVEMBER 13 2024

 According to EE Times, Recogni also removed the need for customers to use quantization-aware training.
 This is an AI training approach that shrinks a neural network’s parameters, the configuration settings which determine how it processes data.
 Applying this method can be complicated and time-consuming.
 By sparing customers the need to implement quantization-aware training, Recogni made its chip simpler to adopt.

-When the company debuted Pareto in August, it detailed plans to sell the chip as part of custom rack-scale data center system.
+In August, the company detailed plans to sell the processor as part of custom rack-scale data center system.
 A rack is a large closet that can hold up to dozens of servers.
-At the time, Recogni also revealed that it was gearing up to announce a “technology partnership that will make the power of Pareto more widely available” within months.
+At the time, Recogni also revealed that it was gearing up to announce a “technology partnership” designed to expand the adoption of its hardware.

 That partnership is with Juniper, the companies disclosed today.
 According to Reuters, the network equipment maker will support Recogni’s efforts to build an AI inference system that can be installed in server racks.
 AI processors are often deployed in multichip clusters, which means they must be linked together using the kind of network gear that Juniper sells.